Essential Communications Tools Enhance Your Team’s Evacuation Planning and Public Safety

-- Mass Notification Platform – Translate evacuation decisions into multi-channel communications through SMS, voice, email, mobile app, desktop, fax, IPAWS, social media, paging, and unified integrations like fire panels.
+- Mass Notification Platform – Translate evacuation decisions into multi-channel communications through SMS, voice, email, mobile apps, desktop, fax, IPAWS, social media, paging, and unified integrations like fire panels.
 A platform that automatically discovers recipients/IoT to send targeted alerts allows your agency to reach people traveling through your community as well as most residents.

-- Public Safety Outdoor Speaker Systems – For areas with limited coverage or at-risk populations that might not otherwise have access to popular communication tools, outdoor speakers (both stationary and mobile) allow you to communicate even when the power goes down.
+- Public Safety Outdoor Speaker Systems – For areas with limited coverage or at-risk populations that might not otherwise have access to popular communication tools, outdoor speakers (both stationary and mobile) allow you to communicate even when the power goes out.

 Ways to Maximize Communications Solutions and Mitigate Chaos